 - Sometimes, swollen lymph nodes can be painful.

 As we tend to say on this site, there is no surefire way to protect yourself against certain illnesses.
 In the case of the lymphatic system, the most important thing you can do is keep your immune system in good shape.
 Take a look at these tips to see how you can do that:

 - Increase your vitamin C consumption: You can do this either by drinking fresh juice with fruits such as oranges, lemons and grapefruit, or delicious salads with fruits such as strawberries, kiwi and papaya.
 Yummy!

 - Say YES to vitamin E: You should pay special attention to green leafy vegetables such as spinach, and whole grain foods such as oatmeal, wheat, barley and brewer’s yeast.
 Also, try to eat more nuts.

 - Increase your body’s levels of iron, selenium and zinc: Lean meats, legumes, squash, salmon, olive oil…All of these foods are key to keeping your body full of the minerals it needs to stay strong.

-- Try to keep your stress level low: When you body is flooded with hormones such as cortisol and adrenaline, these toxins interrupt the proper functioning of your immune system, which also has a negative impact on your overall health.
-Maintaining low stress levels plays a serious role in helping your body fight off disease, so always pay attention to how you are managing your emotions.
+- Try to keep your stress levels low: When your body fills up with hormones such as cortisol and adrenaline, these toxins interrupt the proper functioning of your immune system.
+This has a negative effect on your overall health.
+Maintaining low stress levels plays an important role in helping your body fight off disease.
+For that reason, always pay attention to how you are managing your emotions.
 Your health deserves it!